Luis Vidal (architect): Career

+luis vidal + architects, in collaboration with RSHP, worked on Madrid Nuevo Norte, the new urban transformation plan for the Spanish capital's northern area.

-Vidal is currently developing other major infrastructure projects, notably the construction of the new Cibao International Airport in the Dominican Republic, and the expansion of the terminal at Pensacola International Airport in Florida, United States.
+Vidal is currently developing other major infrastructure projects, notably the construction of the new Cibao International Airport in the Dominican Republic, and the project for the New Terminal One at JFK International Airport in New York (United States).

-Vidal is collaborating on Madrid Nuevo Norte, the new urban transformation plan for the Spanish capital's northern area.
+In April 2026, luis vidal + arquitectos was selected to lead the comprehensive renovation of Amsterdam Airport Schiphol, a project representing an investment of over ten billion euros.
+The studio will be responsible for redesigning the airport's iconic plaza as well as all terminals, retail areas, piers and boarding gates.

 It has also been announced that luis vidal + architects will design Loewe's new Global Excellence Campus, located in the outskirts of Madrid.
-In Bilbao, Vidal is constructing the Anbotto Tower, a 35-story residential skyscraper, something unprecedented in Spain.
+In Bilbao (Spain), Vidal is constructing the Anbotto Tower, a 35-story residential skyscraper.

-Vidal has been part-time lecturer at the Escuela Técnica Superior de Arquitectura (ETSAM) of the Universidad Politécnica de Madrid.
-He is currently a member of the Industry Advisory Board at the Cranfield University in London.
+Vidal is an Elected Member of the Industry Advisory Board of Columbia University’s Center for Buildings, Infrastructure and Public Space (CBIPS).
+He is also a member of the Industry Advisory Board at the Cranfield University in London.Vidal has been part-time lecturer at the Escuela Técnica Superior de Arquitectura (ETSAM) of the Universidad Politécnica de Madrid.
+In 2013, Luis Vidal served as curator and organized an exhibition—titled Encounters—as part of the Spain–Japan Dual Year, held to commemorate 400 years of relations between the two countries.
 In 2023, Luis Vidal received the FCARM Medal at the International Conference of the American Institute of Architects held in Mexico.

-In 2024, in collaboration with Philip Jodido, the book "Expect the Unexpected" was published, showcasing some of Luis Vidal's most amazing airport, health & sciences and corporate designs around the world.
+In 2013, the book From Process to Results, written by anthropologist Clare Melhuish, was published.
+It examines the firm’s contribution to rethinking hospital and airport typologies, in particular.
+The book was updated and republished in 2018.
+In 2024, in collaboration with Philip Jodidio, the book "Expect the Unexpected" was published, showcasing some of Luis Vidal's most amazing airport, health & sciences and corporate designs around the world.